This blog accompanies the Quality Assurance Expert Webinar which can be viewed here. It was written by Clyde Waal, Expert Services Consultant.

-Practice 3.
+Best Practice 3.
 Apply peer reviewing

 All developed work should be seen by at least two pairs of eyes as verifying work reduces the amount of bugs introduced.
 Peer reviewing can be applied sequentially (one team member reviews the workload of another member at appropriate intervals) or concurrently.
 In the latter case, developers are actually working alongside each other.
 This practice, known as pair programming, should only be considered for extremely high-risk areas of your application.

-Practice 4.
+Best Practice 4.
 Every team member is a tester

-Every team member is responsible for delivering a tested product.
+Another quality assurance best practice is to remember that every team member is a test.
+In fact, every team member is responsible for delivering a tested product.
 In traditional waterfall environments, testing is often left to designated team members or even specialized departments which execute testing after development phases are finished.
 The resulting time lag in feedback increases the chance of expensive rework and waste.
 Furthermore, it increases the risk of team members working in opposition with each other due to conflicting targets and differing reporting lines.
 To prevent this, you need to make sure that delivering tested quality work is a shared team goal that every team member contributes to.

-Practice 5.
+Best Practice 5.
 Apply automated testing to high-risk areas

 As your application evolves, the amount of needed regression testing increases.
 To keep your regression workload manageable, it is important to develop a feeling for which high-risk test cases should be automated.
 It should never be necessary to automate all test cases, so build on the interpretation of high-risk areas you developed as a team and focus any automation in those areas.
 A useful tool to elicit these risks is using risk poker during your sprint planning meetings.
 Click here for more information on risk poker.